 Post-traumatic stress disorder (PTSD) can develop after an individual has been exposed to a traumatic event such as death, serious injury, or a threat of harm to themselves or to others.
 When exposed to such events, it is normal to feel intense fear, helplessness, and horror, but in most cases, these feelings are eventually resolved—but, unfortunately, not always.
 Some people experience long-lasting and intrusive symptoms such as disturbing flashbacks, heightened states of arousal, mood disturbances, and avoidance of memories about the event.
 These are the symptoms associated with PTSD.

-PTSD is more common than you might think.
-It is estimated that 1 in 10 Canadians will experience PTSD at some point in their lives.
-Some groups of individuals may be more likely to be exposed to certain traumatic events and therefore more likely to develop PTSD.
-For example, military members are more likely to be exposed to traumatic events such as witnessing harm to others or experiencing a threat to one’s life.
-Many veterans returning from Iraq and Afghanistan report being shot at, knowing someone who has been injured or killed or having to handle dead bodies.
-Such experiences can have a lasting impact on an individual’s mental and emotional well-being.
+Post-traumatic stress disorder (PTSD) is more common than you might think.
+An estimated 1-in-10 Canadians will experience PTSD at some point in their lives.
+Certain populations are at higher risk of developing PTSD because they are more likely to experience traumatic events.
+Members of the military are often seriously injured, witness the death or injury of others, and have their lives seriously threatened.
+Many veterans returning from Iraq and Afghanistan report being targets of enemy gunfire, knowing someone who was injured or killed, or even having to handle dead bodies.
+Such experiences can have a lasting effect on an individual’s mental and emotional well-being.

 There appears to be a bi-directional causal relationship between developing post-traumatic stress disorder (PTSD) and developing a substance use disorder.
 People with PTSD experience persistent and disturbing psychological symptoms, which make them more likely to use alcohol or drugs as coping mechanisms.
 Conversely, people with substance use disorders are both more likely to experience traumatic events and less likely to be able to process them effectively.